jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - Script to change permissions using numbers 7, 4...
-9-John_Doe - Script to change ownership to a particular format 10-mirror_permissions - Script to copy file permissions
+9-John_Doe - Script to change ownership to a particular format 10-mirror_permissions - Script to copy file permissions 11-directories_permissions - Script to change permissions of all sub dirs